ksch-workflows/backend/bff/README.md

 When the users initially request access to a workstation website, they are redirected to the login process of the authorization server.
 When the clients are redirected back to the backend, their session contains an access token.
-Then they can proceed working with the website.
+Then they can proceed with working with the website.

 _Diagram_: